agraef/faust-mcp/README.md

 The faders and encoders of the MCP device are linked to the MIDI controls of your Faust dsps, so moving them changes the controls of the dsp accordingly.
 Conversely, changing the controls in the Pd GUI sets the controls of the device (if it supports feedback).
 Note that to make this work, the Faust controls to be operated need to be assigned to corresponding MIDI controllers; *only* controls with MIDI bindings will show on the MCP surface.
 The [pd-faust][] manual explains how to create such bindings, and you can also look at the included Faust examples to see how this is done.

-Scribble strips are also supported; they will show the name of the controls assigned to each fader and encoder, and also display the corresponding parameter values.
+Scribble strips are also supported; they will show the name of the Faust units and controls assigned to each fader and encoder, or display the corresponding parameter values.
 Also, if you're using the included midiosc.pd abstraction, the transport keys of the device can be used to control playback.
+There are a number of other useful features like these, which will be described in more detail below.

 ## Usage

-Some examples are included which can be run straight away from the source directory.
-A few sample Faust instruments and effects can be found in the dsp directory.
-Before running any of the examples, you'll have to compile these; a Makefile is included, so you can just type `make` in the dsp folder to do this.
+Some examples are included for illustration purposes and to help you get up and running quickly.
+You can run these straight from the source directory.
+The sources also include a few sample Faust instruments and effects in the dsp subdirectory.
+Before running any of the examples, you'll have to compile these with the Faust compiler.
+A Makefile is included, so you can just type `make` in the dsp folder to do this.

 ### Device connections